Particular/docs.particular.net/samples/performance-counters/sample.md

 The other counters are enabled by default.

-NOTE: Regardless of whether you enable the SLA and Critical Time counters, you must re-start your endpoints after installing the counters before data will start to be collected.
+NOTE: Regardless of whether the SLA and Critical Time counters are enabled, all endpoints must be restarted after installing the counters before data will start to be collected.

 ## The Handler